TP

 While the number of audits has decreased — from over 350 in 2020–2023 to approximately 270 in 2024 — their effectiveness has increased significantly.

 A notable difference in effectiveness can be observed between customs and fiscal offices (UCS) and regular tax offices.
-The UCS accounted for over 90% of the identified income understatements, becoming highly specialized units in the field of transfer pricing audits.
+UCS units accounted for over 90% of the identified income understatements, becoming highly specialized units in the field of transfer pricing audits.

 Profiles of Taxpayers Most Frequently Audited